-Then RWSA came out with estimates of the amazing volume of sediment that would have to be removed to restore capacity and information on how it would be transported from the dredger in the middle of the reservoir to a drying area and then removed from the site.
+Then RWSA came out with estimates of the amazing volume of sediment that would have to be removed to restore capacity.
+They provided information on how the material might be transported from the dredger at various points along the seven and one half mile long reservoir to a drying area and then removed from the site.
 The invasiveness of the scenario was overwhelming but citizens countered the negatives wherever they could.
 Citizens contacted dredging companies, and mayors and directors of water authorities in communities where dredging had been done.
 Citizens even did financial studies.
 RWSA was urged to investigate further.
 I was a vocal critic of the RWSA at the time and argued strongly for an analysis of the sediment's material properties so that we could explore potential uses and thereby better understand the cost of disposal.
 There were actually 3 different Directors of the RWSA during this period.
-RWSA's present director, Tom Frederick did not take charge until June of 2004 so interaction between citizens and the RWSA was preoccupied with dealing with the drought in 2001 and 2002, further slowing the process.
+RWSA's present director, Tom Frederick did not take charge until June of 2004 so interaction between citizens and the RWSA was often less than ideal during transition periods.
+And of course the RWSA was preoccupied with dealing with the drought in 2001 and 2002, further slowing the process.